Is Berkeley College Right for You?

 When a student withdraws without notifying Academic Advisement (“unofficial withdrawals”), the calculation is different.
 When the College becomes aware of a student’s unofficial withdrawal through the “check point” process, financial aid will be considered earned as if the withdrawn student had attended for 50 percent of the semester.
 The remaining portion of the original financial aid award will be returned to the originator.

 Institutional aid will not be refunded.
-Berkeley institutional aid awards are earned ratably during the semester.
+Berkeley College institutional aid awards are earned ratably during the semester.

-For students that are service members and/or active duty whom are utilizing Tuition Assistance, the Department of Defense’s Refund Policy supersedes the published Berkeley College Refund Policy (Tuition and BERKELEY Financial Aid).
+For students who are service members and/or active duty who are utilizing Tuition Assistance, the Department of Defense’s Refund Policy supersedes the published Berkeley College Refund Policy (Tuition and BERKELEY Financial Aid).
 There are no changes to the Return to Title IV Calculation.

 Week of term when notification is made Refund schedule for 15-week courses TA-Active Duty Refund schedule for seven-week courses TA-Active Duty